paulscherrerinstitute/gitutils/Readme.md

-    find                General search inside all the groups/projects. fork                Creates a fork from the repository. login               Fetches the gitlab token (saved in ~/.gitutils_token).
+    find                General search inside all the groups/projects. fork                Creates a fork from the repository. login               Fetches the gitlab token (saved in ~/.gitutils_token). merge               Creates a request to merge the defined fork to the original repository.
 ```

 > To see the gitutils help message use: ```> gitutils -h```.
 If not specified otherwise the default endpoint is ```https://git.psi.ch```.